punipedia/kdb/docs/legendary.md

 title:  "Legendary Yo-kai"
 permalink: /legendary/
 ---
 Legendary Yo-kai can be befriended by befriending 6 Yo-kais.
-For each legendary Yo-kai there is a page in medallium (at the end) witl 6 seals.
+For each legendary Yo-kai there is a page in medallium (at the end) with 6 seals.

 List of Legendary Yo-kai